 Clean the Wheel

-An alloy wheel needs to be perfectly clean before the refurb process.
-A general clean with the product you use to wash the car will get rid of superficial dirt.
+An alloy wheel needs to be perfectly clean before the refurbishment process.
+A general cleaning with the product you use to wash the car will get rid of superficial dirt.
 Chunks of dirt can be removed in this manner, but more problematic areas such as brake dust need to be removed with cleaning products made for the task.
 A wheel needs to be as clean as possible, without unwanted residue.

 Masking Alloy Wheels

 You will need to mask the tyre if you intend to keep it in place throughout the process.
 The idea is to mask the tyre completely so that only the alloy wheel is visible.
 Make sure the tyre is completely dry before applying the masking tape for it to stick properly.
 You may have to deflate the tyre completely to insert masking tape between the rim and the edge of the tyre.

 Firstly, make sure you have a large selection of sanding paper from coarse to fine.
 It’s also an idea to buy very fine wet and dry sandpaper for after applying the spray primer coat.
 Every wheel will need a small amount of sanding for a completely smooth finish.
 Flaked paint or corroded areas will need coarse sandpaper, then work your way through the grits to the finest grits for the smoothest finish.

 When sanding alone cannot get rid of very deep scratches, then filler will be needed.
 Alloy wheels scratch repair fillers are the best for filling in large scratches or small holes, with each product having instructions and drying times.